adobe/faast-path-to-beautiful-apps/README.md

-# L745 - The FaaSt path to Beautiful Applications
+# Adobe I/O Lab Workbook - The FaaSt path to Beautiful Applications

 ## Table of Contents